black and white photos by David Entrikin

-Housing First as healthcare The latest edition of Northwest Public Health features an article by DESC Deputy Director Daniel Malone describing how supportive housing interventions like DESC’s Housing First approach benefit not only the people served but the overall health system as well.
+Housing First as healthcare The Spring/Summer 2014 edition of Northwest Public Health features an article by DESC Deputy Director Daniel Malone describing how supportive housing interventions like DESC’s Housing First approach benefit not only the people served but the overall health system as well.
 Read it here

 projects under development

-Interbay Supportive Housing DESC intends to develop a future affordable housing in the Interbay neighborhood, located at 2202-2218 15th Avenue W. more
+Interbay Supportive Housing DESC is building a future affordable housing in the Interbay neighborhood, located at 2202-2218 15th Avenue West.
+Construction began September 2014. more

 Pharmaceutical interventions at DESC help with substance use outcomes. more